Expert distiller.

 Maturation

-Our whisky is matured in a variety of European and American oak casks, that have previously been used to mature bourbon, Apera (Australian style sherry) and Tawny (Australian style port).
+Our whisky is matured in a variety of European and American oak casks, that have previously been used to mature bourbon, Apera (Australian-style sherry) and Tawny (Australian-style port).
 These carefully selected oak casks are made for us by some of Australia’s best Coopers.

 Time in the cask allows the new make spirit to mature into whisky, deriving colour and much of its character from the oak.
 Flavours vary depending on oak species and cask history.
 Although whisky matures faster in smaller casks, maturation cannot be rushed.
 There is no substitute for time in oak to add rich colour, complexity and depth of character.